drpicox/angular-tags/README.md

 potentially creates multiple kind of solutions inside one single project.
 Angular-Tags removes large number of these options and leaves a unique uniform mechanism that should be useful for many projects.

+### What about scopes?

+This in fact is something that I should think about.
+All scopes variables are copied to the controller (`bindToController`), although this it seems that Angular is creating a new and isolated scope.
+Hidding controllers will, potentially, make more complex element interaction/implementation although everything is encapsulated in their own controller.
+Indeed the behaviour of `scope: true` should be the most helpful.
+Probably in any version in the future it will be changed and scopes will be copied _manually_ to the controller.

 ### Why CSS is embedded in the JS?